conmeehan/conmeehan.github.io/NomenclatureWorkshop/NomenclatureWorkshop.md

 This workshop contains a set of tutorials for undertaking basic analyses for species level and within-species level delineation and nomenclature analyses<br />
 It is made to be lightweight, with each tutorial capable of running on a laptop. <br/>
 Most analyses can be run either through Galaxy or UNIX environment.
-If you are not familiar with using UNIX I suggest taking the following tutorials from my [Pathogenic Genomics Course](https://conmeehan.github.io/PathogenDataCourse/PathogenDataCourse)  <br/>
+If you wish to do the UNIX-based approaches and are not familiar with using UNIX, I suggest taking the following tutorials from my [Pathogenic Genomics Course](https://conmeehan.github.io/PathogenDataCourse/PathogenDataCourse)  <br/>
 * [Concepts in computer programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming)
 * [The UNIX shell](https://conmeehan.github.io/PathogenDataCourse/UNIXshell)